I think you will agree with me when I say:

 In other words, you should carry on with what it is that you’re doing and without changing your “plans” or running away just because he happens to be there (especially if he’s with some other woman).
 You want to seem somewhat unaffected by his presence… just don’t be cold or uppish towards him.

-12. How to maintain “sanity” during the NC and avoid breaking down and calling him?
+12. How to maintain “sanity” during the implementation of the No Contact Rule and avoid breaking down and calling him?

 Well, my dear ambitious woman reader this is not an easy task.